alephium/docs/docs/dapps/getting-started.md

 npx @alephium/cli@latest test
 ```

-Congratulations, you should see what result would produce a withdraw.
+You should be able to see on your terminal the output of calling the withdraw method.

+🎉 Congratulations!
+Have created your first contract and written a test to call it and test it locally!
+It's time to deploy your contract.

 ## Deploy your contract

 Now things are getting serious, we will deploy our contract on our `devnet` :rocket:

-The `deploy` command will deploy everything which is inside the `scripts` folder.
+The `deploy` command will execute all deployment scripts it finds inside the `scripts` folder.
+Create the `scripts` folder in the root folder of the project:

 ```sh
 mkdir scripts
 ```

-Let's create this file into this folder: `scripts/0_deploy_faucet.ts`
+Let's create a deployment script file called `0_deploy_faucet.ts` into the `scripts` folder and paste the following code.
-Note that deployment scripts should prefixed with numbers (starting from 0)
+Note that deployment scripts should always be prefixed with numbers (starting from `0`).

 ```typescript
 import { Deployer, DeployFunction, Network } from '@alephium/cli'